 With summers coming in, one fruit that should be thoroughly enjoyed is watermelon.
 Although there’s a myth surrounding fruits that it is not harmful to eat plenty, it’s always important to check the nutritional information first.
 Moreover, with watermelon containing high sugars, it is important to know how it is going to affect sugar levels.
 Therefore, diabetes and watermelon are much-debated topics.

 Research on the link between diabetes and watermelon

 There is no research that proves a direct connection of watermelon with diabetes management.
 However, there is some evidence suggesting the intake of watermelon can reduce diabetes-related complications.
 Watermelon contains moderate amounts of lycopene which is considered to be a powerful antioxidant.
 Although research is required, lycopene may help reduce heart diseases.

 Also known as Citrullus lanatus, watermelon has amazing benefits ranging from nourishing your eyes to reviving your immune system.
-The other benefits of watermelon has been discussed below,
+The other benefits of watermelon have been discussed below-

 - Reduces Body Fat

-Citrulline, present in watermelon has been known to decrease collection of fat.
+Citrulline, present in watermelon, has been known to decrease the collection of fat.
 It is an amino acid that turns into arginine with the help of the kidneys.
-Citrulline, when retained can cease the movement of TNAP (tissue-nonspecific antacid phosphatase) which makes our fat cells to make less fat, and in this manner counteracts over-accumulation of fat.
+Citrulline, when retained, can cease the movement of TNAP (tissue-nonspecific antacid phosphatase) which makes our fat cells make less fat, and in this manner counteracts over-accumulation of fat.

 - Bone and cardiovascular health